• Skip to primary navigation

 Black eyed peas with collard greens and ham pin with text header.

-Simple, classic black-eyed peas and collard greens and ham is an amazing Southern comfort dinner that is sure to please everyone!
-It’s rich, full of flavor, and so easy to make – you’ll want to whip up this dish all the time!
+Simple black-eyed peas with collard greens and ham is an amazing Southern comfort dinner that is sure to please everyone!
+It’s rich, full of flavor, and so easy to make.
+You’ll want to whip up this dish all the time!

 This recipe is simply seasoned to let the natural flavors shine, but it’s still full of flavor!
 In my version, I add lots of onion, garlic, and savory ham to season the black-eyed peas and greens.